Justin Quek: Career

+In 2023, Quek opened an eponymous eatery, JUSTIN, at Tangs at Tangs Plaza, Orchard on 8 August with the official opening on 16 August.
+The eatery was also the first Singapore flagship store for Australian coffee brand Vittoria Coffee.

+Quek had served Bill Gates, former Chinese president Jiang Zemin, and also Lee Kuan Yew whom Quek served 21 birthday dinners for him.

+Personal life

 In June 2010, Quek was jailed for two weeks, fined S$6,300 for drink driving and banned from driving all vehicles for four years.
 Further investigation revealed that Quek was driving without a licence and proper insurance coverage.
 He was also convicted of drink driving in 2005.